adnan0819/6998.004-2/README.md

-# COMSE6998.004 Assignment 2

 # NYC Fire Alert Powered by Instagram

-# - Adnan Firoze (af2728)
+# - Adnan Firoze
 # (Dual MS in CS & Journalism)

-This project/assignment polls Instagram API's ***recent tags endpoint*** and pulls out "#fire" and ("#NYC" or "nyc") tags appearing together.
+This project polls Instagram API's ***recent tags endpoint*** and pulls out "#fire" and ("#NYC" or "nyc") tags appearing together.
 From there, we calculate the rate and if we find a rate below 60s then we set off an alarm on a web page.

 # Why should one care?